collinjlesko/dynatrace-monitoring-as-service/README.md

 ![](./images/pushserviceevent.jpg)

+**Lab Lesson Learned**
+1. The concept of "Monitoring as Code" monspec.json file
+2. Push deployment information to entities defined in monspec.json

 ## Lab 6: Management Zones: Provide Access Control to data based on Meta-Data

 ## Lab 7: Automatically query key metrics important for YOU!
+The Dynatrace REST API provides easy access to [Smartscape (=Topology Data)](https://www.dynatrace.com/support/help/dynatrace-api/topology-and-smartscape/what-does-the-topology-and-smartscape-api-provide/) as well as [Timeseries (=Performance Metrics)](https://www.dynatrace.com/support/help/dynatrace-api/timeseries/how-do-i-fetch-the-metrics-of-monitored-entities/).
+Basically everything we see in the Dynatrace UI can be queried and accessed via the API.
+This allows us to answer questions such as
+- Whats the response time of my backend-service?
+- How many users access our application through the browser?
+- On how many PGIs does our fronent-app service run on?
+- How many service dependencies does our frontend-app have?

+*Monitoring as Code*
+To make querying of key metrics of certain entities and services easier we extend our "Monitoring as Code" (=monspec.json) with a list of key timeseries and smartscape metrics that we want to analyze.
+In monspec.json we can define these metrics in the "perfsignature" (Performance Signature) config element Our tutorial already has some of these metrics pre-defined for our host and frontend-app service.

+*Monspec in Dynatrace CLI*
+The Dynatrace CLI implements a couple of use cases to pull, compare or even pull & push data for one of our monitored entities in a specific environment.
+In this tutorial we have a helper shell script called pullmonspec.sh which we can use to pull all "perfsignature" metrics for a specific Entity in a certain Environment, e.g: MaaSHost/Lab2 would pull in all metrics defined for MaaSHost and will do it for the Host runs in Lab2 Environment!

+**Step 1: Explore perfsignature list in monspec.json**
+1. cat /monspec/monspec.json
+2. Explore the list of metrics and see how to define new ones

+**Step 2: Pull these metrics from Dynatrace via the Dynatrace-CLI**
+1. ./pullmonspec.sh MaaSHost/Lab2
+2. ./pullmonspec.sh FrontendApp/Dev

+**Lab Lesson Learned**
+1. How "Monitoring as Code" monspec.json allows us to define key performance & smartscape metrics (=Performance Signature)
+2. Pull the Performance Signature metrics in an automated way

 ## Lab 8: Run stack for second environment and validation automation
 Now as we have everything correctly setup and configured for our first environment lets do the same thing for a second enviornment: